Stuycs-K/finalprojectapcs-5-cimpoiesu-alexandru-shrestha-amy/DEVLOG-alexandru.md

 Fixed NextBlock going out of its box (being able to move when it should be frozen) (40 minutes).
 ### 2025-06-08 - Bug fixing
 Fixed a stack overflow error while spawning the tetrominos and also made a bug fix with clearing rows that made clear rows for multiple at once work everytime (it was inconsistent earlier).
 Also made it so that you can't rotate the O block and also added a button so you can restart the game.
 (2 hours 40 minutes)

+I believe this document accurately reflects the contributions of my teamate. - Amy Shrestha